Flexible Differentiable Optimization via Model Transformations: Package structure

 \subsection{Differentiation rules as MOI models}

 DiffOpt implements the differentiation rules for QPs (resp.
-CPs) described in \cref{sec:background} as a \emph{differentiation optimization MOI model} (\emph{DiffOpt model} for short) \path{QuadraticDiffProblem} (resp. \path{ConicDiffProblem}).
-These DiffOpt models represent QPs (resp.
+CPs) described in \cref{sec:background} as a \emph{differentiable optimization MOI model} (\textit{DiffOpt model} for short) \path{DiffOpt.QuadraticProgram.Model} (resp. \path{DiffOpt.ConicProgram.Model}).
+These \textit{DiffOpt models} represent QPs (resp.
 CPs) in the matrix standard form described in \cref{sec:background}.
 They do not support solving the QP (resp.
 CP) but they support having the primal and dual solution being set by the user.
 Then, they support the differentiation API described in \cref{sec:interface}.

-The QP and CP standard forms described in \cref{sec:background} seems quite restrictive.
-For instance, the QP form supports inequality constraints $Gx \le h$, i.e., \texttt{MOI.ScalarAffineFunction}-in-\texttt{MOI.LessThan}, but not $Gx \ge h$, i.e., \texttt{MOI.ScalarAffineFunction}-in-\texttt{MOI.GreaterThan},.
+The QP and CP standard forms described in \cref{sec:background} are, however, strict on the constraints accepted for optimization models.
+For instance, the QP form supports inequality constraints $\smash{Gx \le h}$, i.e., \texttt{MOI.ScalarAffineFunction}-in-\texttt{MOI.LessThan}, but not $\smash{Gx\ge h}$, i.e., \texttt{MOI.ScalarAffineFunction}-in-\texttt{MOI.GreaterThan}.
 This requires the user to transform their model in order to fit the solver-compatible representation.
-It is then quite tedious and error-prone to map both the primal and dual solutions through these transformations as well as the DiffOpt attributes.
-Fortunately, as described in the next section, the transformation of these attributes through bridges is implemented.
-Therefore, adding a bridging outer-layer on top of \texttt{DiffOpt.QuadraticDiffProblem} or \texttt{DiffOpt.ConicDiffProblem} allows the user to model the QP or CP in the most convenient form while all these transformations are carried out transparently.
+It is then tedious and error-prone to map both the primal and dual solutions through these transformations as well as the DiffOpt attributes.
+Fortunately, as described in the next section, the transformation of these attributes is implemented through bridges.

+Therefore, adding a bridging outer layer on top of \texttt{DiffOpt.QuadraticProgram.Model} or \texttt{DiffOpt.ConicProgram.Model} allows the user to model the QP or CP in the most convenient form while all these transformations are carried out transparently.
 Moreover, it also allows extending DiffOpt to new problem classes through bridges.
-For instance, as \texttt{SumOfSquares.jl} defines the transformation from a Sum-of-Squares constraint to a semidefinite constraint using a bridge, defining how to transform the DiffOpt attributes through these bridges automatically broadens the class of programs supported by \texttt{DiffOpt.ConicDiffProblem} to Sum-of-Squares programs.
+For instance, as \texttt{SumOfSquares.jl} defines the transformation from a Sum-of-Squares constraint to a semidefinite constraint using a bridge, defining how to transform the DiffOpt attributes through these bridges automatically broadens the class of programs supported by \texttt{DiffOpt.ConicProgram.Model} to Sum-of-Squares programs.
+Another example of the proposed design generality is a possible integer programming differentiation methodology, in this case, the basic foundations of DiffOpt would be ready, but a new {DiffOpt model} named \texttt{IntegerDiffProblem} would be required, analogous to \texttt{DiffOpt.QuadraticProgram.Model} and \texttt{DiffOpt.ConicProgram.Model}.